GateNLP/corpusconversion-tiger/README.md

 ## How to run

 * Make sure you have lots of RAM - this conversion is currently done by loading the whole input XML file into memory!
+The German Tiger corpus currently needs about 3.5G of RAM and this is what is used by default in the conversion script.
 * make sure the uncompressed/unpacked corpus file is accessible, this script expects the format of file tiger_release_aug07.corrected.16012013.xml
 * make sure convert.sh is executable, groovy is installed and GATE_HOME is set